Estimation in the partially observed stochastic Morris-Lecar neuronal model with particle filter and stochastic approximation methods: Introduction

-These algorithms cannot be directly applied because we are studying a multi-dimensional coupled SDE that is not of gradient type.
-Thus, we consider the SMC algorithm proposed by \cite{doucet01} for more general dynamic models than HMM.
-As we combine this SMC with the Stochastic Approximation Expectation-Maximization (SAEM) algorithm which maximizes the pseudo-likelihood based on an Euler-Maruyama approximation of the SDE defining the model, we need non-asymptotic convergence results for the SMC to obtain the convergence of the SAEM-SMC.
-Non-asymptotic results for SMC, such as deviation inequalities, have been proposed in the literature only in the HMM framework \citep{DelMoral2000, delmoral01, Douc2011, Kunsch2005}, and the Markovian structure of the hidden path is a key element in the proofs.
+These algorithms cannot be directly applied because we are studying a multidimensional coupled SDE that is not of gradient type.
+Thus, we consider the SMC algorithm proposed by \citet{doucet01} for more general dynamic models than HMM.
+As we combine this SMC with the Stochastic Approximation Expectation--Maximization (SAEM) algorithm which maximizes the pseudo-likelihood based on an Euler--Maruyama approximation of the SDE defining the model, we need nonasymptotic convergence results for the SMC to obtain the convergence of the SAEM--SMC.
+Nonasymptotic results for SMC, such as deviation inequalities, have been proposed in the literature only in the HMM framework [\citet{DelMoral2000, delmoral01, Douc2011, Kunsch2005}], and the Markovian structure of the hidden path is a key element in the proofs.
 A major contribution here is that we are able to extend this result to a SMC for a non-Markovian hidden path.
-Then we prove that the estimator obtained from this combined SAEM-SMC algorithm converges with probability one to a local maximum of the pseudo-likelihood.
+Then we prove that the estimator obtained from this combined SAEM--SMC algorithm converges with probability one to a local maximum of the pseudo-likelihood.
 We also prove that the pseudo-likelihood converges to the true likelihood as the time step between observations go to zero.

-The paper is organized as follows: In Section \ref{sec:SML} the model is presented, the noise structure is motivated, and the pseudo likelihood arising from the Euler-Maruyama approximation is found.
-In Section \ref{sec:Particle}, the filtering problem is presented, as well as the SMC algorithm and deviation inequalities.
-In Section \ref{sec:estimation} we present the estimation procedure and the assumptions needed for the convergence results to hold.
-In Section \ref{sec:application} we apply the method on an experimental data set of intracellular recordings of the membrane potential of a motoneuron of a turtle, and in Section \ref{sec:simulation} we conduct a simulation study to document the performance of the method.
-Proofs and technical results can be found in the Appendix.
+The paper is organized as follows: In Section~\ref{sec:SML} the model is presented, the noise structure is motivated, and the pseudo-likelihood arising from the Euler--Maruyama approximation is found.
+In Section~\ref{sec:Particle} the filtering problem is presented, as well as the SMC algorithm and deviation inequalities.
+In Section~\ref{sec:estimation} we present the estimation procedure and the assumptions needed for the convergence results to hold.
+In Section~\ref{sec:application} we apply the method on an experimental data set of intracellular recordings of the membrane potential of a motoneuron of a turtle, and in Section~\ref{sec:simulation} we conduct a simulation study to document the performance of the method.
+Proofs and technical results can be found in the \hyperref[app]{Appendix}.